succinctlabs/sp1/README.md

 ```

 You will need to install our custom toolchain to compile programs.
 If you are on a supported architecture
-(i.e., MacOS, Linux, or ARM), install the toolchain using a prebuilt release.
+(i.e., MacOS or Linux), install the toolchain using a prebuilt release.
 ```
 cargo prove install-toolchain
 ```

 Otherwise, you will need to build the toolchain from source.
-Note that building on MacOS will
-require you to build for x86 not ARM.
 ```
 cargo prove build-toolchain
 ```